BHT explores some of the more outlandish royal birth traditions that we bet you don't know.

 A Royal announcement

-When a new royal baby is welcomed into the world, the announcement is made by an official royal notice place on a golden easel in the forecourt of Buckingham Palace.
+When a new royal baby is welcomed into the world, the announcement is made by an official royal notice placed on a golden easel in the forecourt of Buckingham Palace.
 William and Kate’s children were the first from the family to be announced via social media in addition to the traditional ways.
-It is likely that Meghan and Harry’s baby will join them.

 There is also a huge celebration in the form of a gun salute.
 Royal salutes are fired from various locations in London and across the UK.
 A 41-gun salute by the King's Troop Royal Horse Artillery with a total of 62 rounds around ten minutes firing time.